 The GP practices highlighted in dark pink have a significantly lower prevalence of diabetes compared to the Blackpool average.

 - NEWTON DRIVE HEALTH CENTRE

 - MARTON MEDICAL PRACTICE

-The GP practice highlighted in dark purple has a significantly higher prevalence of diabetes compared to the Blackpool average.
+The GP practice highlighted in dark blue has a significantly higher prevalence of diabetes compared to the Blackpool average.

 National and local strategies (current best practices)